martbhell/wasthereannhlgamelastnight/README.md

 TODO / Known issues
 ====================

- * Add notifications with whole schedule, maybe instead uploading the diff to GCS?
+ * Add notifications with whole schedule, maybe instead uploading the diff to GCS and send a link?
- * /get_schedule is no longer pretty
- * "BadRequestError: Admin message exceeds size limits" in update_schedule when there's a huge update
-    * This is made so that if the size of the message body is too large we don't send it.
-One could perhaps send it as an attachment instead. <a href="https://github.com/martbhell/wasthereannhlgamelastnight/issues/14">#14</a>
  * Choosing background color - would be sweet if it could do HTML5 so users can choose themselves too like in https://www.w3schools.com/colors/colors_picker.asp
  * games include preseason - if this is a problem let me know!
  * add a calendar selection too near the menu?